Distributed Online Private Learning of Convex Nondecomposable Objectives: DPSDA-C AND ITS ANALYSIS

 \section{DPSDA-C AND ITS ANALYSIS}

-In this section, we show an algorithm developed from DPSDA, which uses the circulation-based framework over the network $\mathcal{G}_1(t)$, hence the name DPSDA-C. Then, on the basis of Theorem 1 we give its differential privacy and pseudo-regret analysis.
+In this section, we show an algorithm developed from DPSDA, which uses the circulation-based framework over the network $\mathcal{G}_1(t)$, hence it is named as DPSDA-C. Then, on the basis of Theorem 1 we give its differential privacy and pseudo-regret analysis.